clabordec/command-line-switches/README.md

 </p>

-<h1>Comparing Licenses</h1>
+<h1>Command Line Switches</h1>
-This project outlines the installation of on-premises Active Directory within Azure Virtual Machines.<br />
+This project outlines the troubleshooting process of Outlook Office 365 using command line switches.<br />

 <h2>Environments and Technologies Used</h2>